Haiti Elections Archives 2005 Politics and Government

 He served as President and CEO for two years before leaving in 1992 to buy and run his own business.

 In 1996, with $55 million financing, Simeus bought Portion-Trol Foods from Flagstar Corp in Mansfield, Texas and renamed it Simeus Foods International Inc. Simeus Foods, based south of Fort Worth manufactures value added food products for national multi-chain restaurants and large institutions like El Pollo Loco, Denny's, T.G.I.
+Friday's and Burger King in the United States and Canada.[5]
+Simeus Foods Intl.

 In 1999, Simeus established The Simeus Foundation, a non-profit foundation to provide medical care, education and clothing to Haitians.